sfhart33/MarBTNtranscriptome/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Contact for questions regarding data analysis: sfhart33@gmail.com*

-<br/><br/>
+Follow the steps below to recreate the data analysis from the Metzger lab's pulication on the transcriptomics of transmissible cancer in soft-shell clams.
 If you use any of these methods or data for your own research, please use the following citation:

-*(In progress... preprint coming fall 2023)*
+* *(In progress... preprint coming fall 2023)*

 <br/><br/>